Darxo/Hardened/README.md

 - **Recover** now applies the same Initiative debuff as using **Wait**
 - **Puncture** now requires the target to be surrounded by atleast 2 enemies
 - **Stab** now costs 3 Action Points (down from 4)
-- **Hand-to-Hand Attack** now has 0% Hitchance bonus (up from -10%).
-It is now enabled if you carry an empty throwing weapon in your main hand.
+- **Hand-to-Hand Attack** is now enabled if you carry an empty throwing weapon in your main hand.
 - **Thrust** now has 0% Hitchance bonus (down from 10%)
 - **Slash** now has 0% Hitchance bonus (down from 5%)
 - **Gash** now has 0% Hitchance bonus (down from 5%)